mnlt/repotato/README.md

 # 🥔 repotato

-Discover, try and upvote awesome GitHub repos — from your terminal.
+Share, discover, try and upvote awesome GitHub repos - from your terminal.

 A feed of GitHub repos you browse in your terminal, one at a time.
 **An upvote is a real GitHub star.**